codewitch-honey-crisis/gfx/docs/draw_targets.md

 ### 2.6.5 Initialization

 If a draw destination requires initialization, it should be done the first time any drawing operation takes place.
-Draw source members may return `gfx_result::invalid_state` if not intialized.
+Draw source members may return `gfx_result::invalid_state` if not initialized.